jessrobinson42/cfsshw4public/world_bank.md

 ![](world_bank_files/figure-markdown_github/unnamed-chunk-7-1.png)

-This chart shows the average life expectancy in each country in the data set by decade.
+The chart above shows the average life expectancy in each country in the data set by decade.
 This shows that, on average, the the life expectancy went up each decade.
 However, this also demonstrates that country is a larger factor in life expectancy than decade, rates over each decade tend to stay relatively similar, increasing only slightly compared to overall variance in life expectancy.

 Session info
 ------------